neuralmagic/docs/src/content/tasks/text-generation/optimization.md

 # >>> 1000,256
 ```

-Run the following to format and save the data as NPZ:
+To format and save the data as NPZ, run:

 ```bash
 mkdir data